syncfusion-content/winui-docs/winui/Date-Picker/Getting-Started.md

 ## Select date programmatically

 You can set or change the selected date programmatically by using [`SelectedDate`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_SelectedDate) property.
-If you not assign any value for the `SelectedDate` property, `DatePicker` will automatically assign the current system date as `SelectedDate`.
+If you not assign any value for the `SelectedDate` property, `Date Picker` will automatically assign the current system date as `SelectedDate`.

 {% tabs %}
 {% highlight C# %}